Hayden Panettiere: Film

 In 2008, Panettiere appeared in the drama Fireflies in the Garden as a younger version of Emily Watson's character, Jane Lawrence.
 In September 2008, she appeared in a satirical video, a mock-PSA for Funny or Die titled "Hayden Panettiere PSA: Your Vote, Your Choice".
 In October, Panettiere appeared in another satirical PSA video on funnyordie.com titled "Vote for McCain: He's just like George Bush, except older and with a worse temper".

 In July 2009, Panettiere starred in the teen comedy I Love You, Beth Cooper.
 In September 2010, she starred as Amanda Knox in the controversial Amanda Knox: Murder on Trial in Italy.
-Panettiere also provided the voice of Kate in 2010's Alpha and Omega.
+Panettiere provided the voice of Kate in 2010's Alpha and Omega.

 In April 2011, Panettiere appeared in the Scream sequel, Scream 4, playing Kirby Reed.
 The film received mixed reviews, but she received acclaim for her role and was considered to be a highlight.
 The same year she replaced Anne Hathaway as the voice of Red for the animated sequel Hoodwinked Too!
 Hood vs. Evil.
 In 2012, The Forger, in which she played the role of Amber, was released direct to DVD (both this and Hoodwinked Too!
 Hood vs. Evil were made in 2009).

 In April 2015, Panettiere joined the cast of Custody, alongside Viola Davis, whom she appeared with in 2006's The Architect.

 In January 2022, Panettiere briefly reprised her role as Kirby Reed in the Scream 4 sequel Scream in a photograph used in the film, revealing the character to have survived the fourth film's events.
 Panettiere is credited with "Special Thanks" for the photograph's use as well as a voice cameo.
-On May 2022, it was announced Panettiere would be returning to the Scream franchise on its upcoming sixth installment, in what also marks her first on-screen film appearance since 2016 after a career hiatus.
+In May 2022, it was announced Panettiere would be returning to the Scream franchise with Scream VI, in what also marks her first on-screen film appearance since 2018 after a career hiatus.

 Video games

-Panettiere voiced Kairi in Kingdom Hearts and Kingdom Hearts II, although she was replaced by Alyson Stoner in several sequels; she briefly reprised her role in Kingdom Hearts Birth by Sleep and also voiced Xion in Kingdom Hearts 3D: Dream Drop Distance.
+Panettiere voiced Kairi in Kingdom Hearts, Kingdom Hearts II, and Kingdom Hearts Birth by Sleep.
+She also voiced Xion in Kingdom Hearts 3D: Dream Drop Distance.
+She was replaced by Alyson Stoner for the later sequel games for the series.

-She voiced and modeled the character of Samantha "Sam" Giddings in Until Dawn, which was released on PlayStation 4 on August 25, 2015.
+Panettiere voiced and modelled the character of Samantha "Sam" Giddings for the PlayStation 4 game Until Dawn.
+She reprised the role for a new post-credit scene in the remake version of the game, released on PlayStation 5 and Windows.